 Cut some costs

 5. Re-think your auto.
 Can yours be a single-car or even a car-free household?
 If so, sell or garage one vehicle.
-Don’t cancel your insurance outright, since it can be hard and/or expensive to get back in.
+Don’t cancel your car insurance outright, since it can be hard and/or expensive to get back in.
 If you truly need wheels, then talk to your agent about raising your deductible.
 While you’re at it, look for a better insurance rate.

 6. Inventory your stuff.
 Is any of it saleable?
 Somebody paid $1,200 for my little plastic statue of Bob Feller.

 7. Cruise frugality sites.
-May I suggest the following: MSN Money’s Frugal Nation and Smart Spending blogs, The Dollar Stretcher, Wise Bread, Daily Worth and I Pick Up Pennies.
+May I suggest the following: MSN Money’s Frugal Nation and Smart Spending blogs, The Dollar Stretcher, Wise Bread, Get Rich Slowly and I Pick Up Pennies.
 May I also suggest that you incorporate changes gradually, so that you don’t burn out?